bayang/raspberry_snippets/README.md

 The `tk_gui_led.py` is a tkinter gui used to play with the functions.
 You can run `python tk_gui_led.py`
+A color chooser allows you to easily pick a color.

 No external dependencies required except `tkinter` and `Rpi.GPIO`.
 Both are usually available on a Raspberry Pi.